KeanuVentura/CookingUpInsights/README.md

  **What is the relationship between the cooking time and average rating of recipes?**

-The first dataset **RAW_recipes.csv** contains 83,782 rows, indicating 83,782 recipes and 12 columns providing the following information:
+The first dataset, **RAW_recipes.csv**, contains 83,782 rows, indicating 83,782 recipes and 12 columns providing the following information:

 | Column         |Description                                                                                         |
 |----------------|----------------------------------------------------------------------------------------------------|